jeremyfelt/jeremyfelt.com/content/plugins/google-analytics-for-wordpress/readme.txt

 * Gives you incredibly nice visitor metric dashboards right in your WordPress install.
 * Option to enable demographics and interest reports.
 * Outbound link & downloads tracking.
     * Configurable options to track outbound links either as pageviews or as events.
     * Option to track just downloads as pageviews or events in Google Analytics.
     * Option to track internal links with a particular format as outbound links, very useful for affiliate links that start with /out/, for instance.
 * Possibility to ignore any user level and up, so all editors and higher for instance.
 * Option to anonymize IP's for use in countries with stricter privacy regulations.
 * Tracking of your search result pages and 404 pages.
 * Full [debug mode](http://yoast.com/google-analytics-debug-mode/), including Firebug lite and ga_debug.js for debugging Google Analytics issues.
 > <strong>Development on GitHub</strong><br>
-> The development of Google Analytics by Yoast [takes place on GitHub](https://github.com/Yoast/google-analytics-for-wordpress).
+> The development of Google Analytics by MonsterInsights [takes place on GitHub](https://github.com/Yoast/google-analytics-for-wordpress).
 Bugs and pull requests are welcomed there.
-For support, you have two options: either [buy the premium version of Google Analytics by Yoast on Yoast.com](https://yoast.com/wordpress/plugins/google-analytics/), this will give you access to our support team, or refer to the forums.
+For support, you have two options: either <a href="https://monsterinsights.com/pricing/?utm_source=wporg&utm_medium=readme&utm_campaign=wpgaplugin" rel="friend">buy the premium version of Google Analytics by MonsterInsights</a>, this will give you access to our support team, or refer to the forums.

-Other interesting stuff:

-* Check out the other [WordPress Plugins](https://yoast.com/wordpress/plugins/) by the same team.
-* Want to increase traffic to your WordPress blog?
-Check out the [WordPress SEO](https://yoast.com/articles/wordpress-seo/) Guide!
-* Check out the authors [WordPress Hosting](https://yoast.com/articles/wordpress-hosting/) experience.
-Good hosting is hard to come by, but it doesn't have to be expensive, Joost tells you why!
+= Note for Beginners =

+Like all WordPress plugins, Google Analytics by MonsterInsights is only available for self-hosted WordPress sites.
+This means you will need to <a href="http://www.wpbeginner.com/wp-tutorials/how-to-properly-move-your-blog-from-wordpress-com-to-wordpress-org/" rel="friend" title="How to properly move from WordPress.com to WordPress.org">switch from WordPress.com to WordPress.org</a> if you want to use this plugin on your WordPress site.

+For more details, see this infographic on <a href="http://www.wpbeginner.com/beginners-guide/self-hosted-wordpress-org-vs-free-wordpress-com-infograph/" rel="friend" title="Self Hosted WordPress.org vs Free WordPress.com">self hosted WordPress.org vs free WordPress.com</a>

+= Credits =

+This plugin is created by <a href="https://twitter.com/chriscct7" rel="friend" title="Chris Christoff">Chris Christoff</a> and <a href="https://syedbalkhi.com/" rel="friend" title="Syed Balkhi">Syed Balkhi</a> with sponsorship from <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a>.

+= What's Next =

+If you like this plugin, then consider checking out our other projects:

+* <a href="http://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a> - Get More Email Subscribers
+* <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy">Soliloquy</a> - Best WordPress Slider Plugin
+* <a href="http://enviragallery.com/" rel="friend" title="Envira Gallery">Envira Gallery</a> - Best WordPress Gallery Plugin
+* <a href="https://wpforms.com/" rel="friend" title="WPForms">WPForms</a> - Best WordPress Contact Form Plugin

+This plugin would not be possible without the help and support of <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a>, the largest WordPress resource site.
+You can learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">free WordPress Tutorials</a> like <a href="http://www.wpbeginner.com/how-to-install-wordpress/" rel="friend" title="How to Install WordPress - Step by Step">how to install WordPress</a>, <a href="http://www.wpbeginner.com/wordpress-hosting/" rel="friend" title="How to choose the best WordPress hosting">choose the best WordPress hosting</a>, <a href="http://www.wpbeginner.com/glossary/" rel="friend" title="WordPress Glossary Terms for Beginners">WordPress glossary</a>, and more.

+You can also learn about other <a href="http://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.

 == Installation ==

-This section describes how to install the plugin and get it working.

-1. Delete any existing `gapp` or `google-analytics-for-wordpress` folder from the `/wp-content/plugins/` directory
-1. Upload `google-analytics-for-wordpress` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.
+1. Install Google Analytics by MonsterInsights either via the WordPress.org plugin repository or by uploading the files to your server.
+(See instructions on <a href="http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/" rel="friend">how to install a WordPress plugin</a>)
+2. Activate Google Analytics by MonsterInsights.
+3. Navigate to the Analytics tab in your admin menu and configure the plugin.
+4. Want more features? <a href="https://monsterinsights.com/?utm_source=wporg&utm_medium=readme&utm_campaign=wpgaplugin" rel="friend" title="MonsterInsights">Purchase the premium version of MonsterInsights</a>!

 == Changelog ==

+= 5.4.9 =

+Release Date: April 15th, 2015

+* Bugfixes:
+    * Fixes issue with eCommerce addon (also requires user to update eCommerce addon)
+	* Fixes issue with 2 dashboard links
+	* A bug in pre-existing code caused the menu of the plugin to skyrocket unintentionally.
+This has been corrected.

+* Enhancements:
+    * New font based dashboard icon
+	* The "MonsterInsights" menu item name has been renamed to just "Insights"

+= 5.4.8 =

+Release Date: April 14th, 2015

+* Bugfixes:
+    * Fixes compatibility issue with WordPress 4.5

+* Annoucements:
+	* Google Analytics by Yoast is now MonsterInsights.

+* Enhancements:
+    * Adds ground work for new features coming soon.

 = 5.4.6 =